Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

     ![Orders connection](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrdersConnection.png "[Orders connection]")

 2. Click the *Download orders automatically* drop-down list and select the desired time interval at which the orders will be automatically downloaded.
+By default, the **never** option is preselected.
 The following options are available:
     - **never**
     - **every 2 minutes**
     - **every 5 minutes**